slidracoon72/ToDo-App/README.md

 # ToDo-App
-A Task Reminder in NodeJs and MongoDB
+A Task Reminder in NodeJs and MongoDB.
+The database used is MongoDB Atlas.

-Clone the Repo
+1. Clone the Repo
-In the command line, run "npm install"
+2. Run "npm install"
-To start the project, run "node app" in command line
+3. To start the project, run "node app"

+Note: Update the URL in 'todoController.js' to connect to your MongoDB dashboard.